-Ninety percent of those responding to a poll conducted by the Royal College of Physicians (RCP) witnessed colleagues going above and beyond their jobs last winter.
+Ninety percent of those responding to a poll conducted by the RCP witnessed colleagues going above and beyond their jobs last winter.

 Almost 80% of hospital doctors experienced staff shortages during the winter period, according to the RCP’s third 2018/19 poll, while 75% said they had seen demand increase.
 Two thirds said the workforce was demoralised.

 Nearly 90% said they had witnessed colleagues going above and beyond in response to winter pressures.

 There’s a certain weary familiarity to the results of our latest survey.
 But we shouldn’t simply accept that the growing demands of an ageing population can be dealt with by staff continuing to go above and beyond their duties.

 [...] the government needs to properly fund social care and address the shortfall in the number of doctors, nurses and other healthcare professionals.
 Only then will the situation change.